aminrj/aminrj.github.io/_posts/2026-03-08-rag-security-architecture.md

   ]
 image:
   path: /assets/media/ai-security/rag-secure-architecture-guidelines.png
-description: "RAG security deep-dive: AI RAG architecture vulnerabilities, three reproducible attacks (knowledge poisoning at 95% success rate, indirect prompt injection, cross-tenant leakage), and five defense layers with measured effectiveness on a local ChromaDB + LM Studio stack."
+description: "AI RAG security: three reproducible attacks (knowledge poisoning at 95% success, indirect prompt injection, cross-tenant leakage) and five defense layers measured on a local ChromaDB + LM Studio stack.
+Full lab code on GitHub."
 ---

 Knowledge base poisoning works against a standard ChromaDB + LangChain RAG stack 95% of the time.
 Cross-tenant data leakage succeeded on every query — 20 out of 20 — requiring zero technical sophistication.
 I measured both against a five-layer defense architecture and found one specific layer that most teams aren't running, which reduced the poisoning success rate from 95% to 20% on its own.